grammyjs/website/site/docs/guide/introduction.md

 > Skip the rest of this page if you already know how to develop a Deno or a Node.js application, and [get started](./getting-started.md).

-Here are a few interesting things about programming—things that are essential to coding, yet rarely explained because most developers think they are self-evident.
+Here are a few interesting things about programming---things that are essential to coding, yet rarely explained because most developers think they are self-evident.

 In the next section, you will create a bot by writing a text file that contains source code in the programming language [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).
 The grammY documentation will not teach you how to program, so we expect you to teach yourself.